supervisely-ecosystem/import-mot-format/README.md

 <img src="https://i.imgur.com/O8RWL8E.png" width="600px"/>

-Press `RUN`button.
-Now the window with program running logs will aappear.
-You don't have to wait for the program to finish execution(You can safely close the window)
+After pressing the `Run` button you will be redirected to the `Tasks` page.

 ## How to use